DOWNLOAD THE APP

 The Healthy and youthful appearance of the skin, and the lack of wrinkles on it, largely depends on the levels of collagen present in the body.

-Cells and tissues must go through continuous renewal and recovery in order to maintain a perfectly healthy body.
+Cells and tissues must go through continuous renewal and recovery to maintain a perfectly healthy body.
 A constant supply of amino acids is a must for the formation of protein.
 This protein manufactures new cells and tissues, such as hair, skin, and nails.

 The cells present in the skin, blood, and digestive system begin to perish after a couple of weeks.
 After this, the protein begins to create and replenish new and healthy cells to replace the deceased ones.